BourbonWarfare/bwmf/README.md

-BWMF Version 4.0 RC1
+## BWMF Version 4.0 RC1 ##

--New gear loadouts based on .hpp
+*New gear loadouts based on .hpp
--Increased Blufor to company level
+*Increased Blufor to company level
--Added Russian company
+*Added Russian company
--New group markers based on drawicon3d
+*New group markers based on drawicon3d
--Several other performance improvements, cleanup, etc.
+*Several other performance improvements, cleanup, etc.

 Sorry Fer, I cut out F2/BAF changelogs to save space.
 (Please don't hurt me.)
 If people are interested they can be found at https://github.com/ferstaberinde/F3